-Figure 445-1
+▶ Figure 445-1

-445.12 Overcurrent Protection
+445.12 Overcurrent Protection (A) Generators.

-(A) Generators.
 Generators must be protected from overload by inherent design, circuit breakers, fuses, or other identified overcurrent protective means.

 445.13 Ampacity of Conductors

-Scan this QR code for a video of this Code rule.
-See page xix for information on how to use the QR codes.
-The ampacity of the conductors from the generator winding to the line-side of the generator overcurrent protection device must not be less than 115 percent of the nameplate current rating of the generator.
-Figure 445-2 Author's Comment:
+(A) General.
+The ampacity of the conductors from the generator winding output terminals to the first overcurrent protection device, typically on the generator, must have an ampacity of not less than 115 percent of the nameplate current rating of the generator.

+Author's Comment:

-- Since the overcurrent protection device is typically part of the generator, this rule applies to the generator manufacturer, not the installer. - Conductors from the load-side of the generator overcurrent protection device to the transfer switch are sized in accordance with 240.4.
+- Since the overcurrent protection device is typically part of the generator, this rule applies to the generator manufacturer, not the field installer. - Conductors from the load side of the generator overcurrent protection device to the transfer switch are sized in accordance with 240.4.

-Figure 445-2

-Example: What size conductor is required from a 100A overcurrent protection device on 20 kW 120/240V single-phase generator to a 200A service rated transfer switch?
-Figure 445-3
+Example: What size conductor is required from a 100A overcurrent protection device on a 20 kW, 120/240V single-phase generator to a 200A service rated transfer switch if the terminals are rated for 75°C conductor sizing? ▶ Figure 445-2

-(a) 4 AWG

-(b) 3 AWG

-(c) 2 AWG

-(d) 1 AWG

-Answer: (b) 3 AWG, Table 310.15(B)(16), rated 100A at 75°C [110.14(C)(1)(b)].

-Figure 445-3 Generators that aren't a separately derived system must have the neutral conductor sized to carry the maximum unbalanced current as determined by 220.61 and serve as part of the effective ground-fault current path and be not smaller than required by 250.30.
-Figure 445-4
+▶ Figure 445-2 Answer: A 3 AWG conductor is required; Table 310.15(B)(16), rated 100A at 75°C [110.14(C)(1)(b)].
+Generators that aren't a separately derived system must have the neutral conductor sized to carry the maximum unbalanced current as determined by 220.61, serve as part of the effective ground-fault current path, and not be smaller than required by 250.30. ▶ Figure 445-3